Events

 Be Ready to Secure Your Place

-Early‑bird registrations open in May 2026, and spaces are expected to fill quickly.
+Early‑bird registrations are open now!
 We encourage delegates to organise professional development funding, conference leave, or employer approval early so you can take advantage of the discounted early‑bird rates.

 We look forward to welcoming you to Kirikiriroa for an inspiring, future‑focused gathering that strengthens practice, connection, and whānau‑centred mental health nursing. addiction and disability nursing in Aotearoa